ACCESS FOR MUSEUM STAFF, FELLOWS, AND INTERNS

-Library orientations are offered at 11:00 a.m. on the first Friday of the month.
-Please email firstname.lastname@example.org to request an invitation.
+In order to use the Libraries click-and-collect book retrieval system or make appointments to view special collections materials, new users must attend an orientation.
+Library orientations are offered at 11:00 a.m. on the first Wednesday of the month.
+Please complete this form to request a G-Cal invitation.

 Online catalogs and databases maintained by the Ryerson & Burnham Libraries and the Art Institute of Chicago Archives: